 Technical considerations during planning stage:

-- Solar resource – how much energy can you expect to generate?
+- Solar resource – estimates on how much energy you are expecting to generate

-- Proximity to existing grid infrastructure – is it easy to get the energy you generate to the national grid?
+- Proximity to existing grid infrastructure – how easy is it to supply the energy generated to the National Grid

 Environmental considerations during planning stage: